Kitaev-Ising-$J_1$-$J_2$ model: a density matrix renormalization group study: Introduction

-In this work, we use the DMRG method to study the Kitaev-Ising-$J_1$-$J_2$ model, which maps the Kitaev honeycomb model onto a square lattice with XX Ising-like interactions between NN and NNN sites.
+In this work, we use the DMRG method to study the Kitaev-Ising-$J_1$-$J_2$ model, which maps the Kitaev honeycomb model onto a square lattice of superconducting qubits.
+This mapping introduces additional XX Ising-like interactions between NN and NNN sites due to parasitic coupling between qubits.
 We have calculated the ground state of the model using DMRG procedure for the $10\times10$ lattice with the periodic boundary conditions along the $x$-axis and open boundary condition along the $y$-axis.
-The phase diagram consists of two incommensurate phases, in addition to KSL and magnetic commensurate phases, such as ferromagnetic (FM), Neel, x- and y-stripy orders.
+The phase diagram consists of two QPM phases, in addition to KSL and magnetic commensurate phases, such as ferromagnetic (FM), Neel, x- and y-stripy orders.
 We analyze the scaling behavior of entanglement entropy and the maximum bond dimension of MPS across all phases.
 Additionally, we propose a new optimization algorithm for DMRG to stabilize the ground state in low-entanglement phases.

 This paper is organized as follows.
 In Sec.~\ref{sec:m_m}, we introduce the model and give a brief review of DMRG.
 In Sec.~\ref{sec:num_res}, we present the numerical results for the Kitaev-Ising-$J_1$-$J_2$ model.
 Specifically, we analyze the quantum phase diagram and spin-structure factor (Sec.~\ref{sec:phase_diagram}), examine the entanglement entropy and the maximum bond dimension across different phases (Sec.~\ref{sec:scaling_law}), and introduce the optimization algorithm (Sec.~\ref{sec:optimization}).
 And finally, we summarize our findings in Sec.~\ref{sec:dis}.